MAC's Pizza Cutter Eyeliner Is Finally Here

 Advertisement

 It might not be as delicious as pizza, but we have a feeling it'll quickly become the best party trick.
-To grab your own, head over to MAC's website.
+To grab your own, head over to MAC's website on August 17 or pick it up in stores on September 14.

 Related Video: